btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 ## How does BTCPay Server backup work?

-The original strategy of backups in BTCPay Server still exists and can be found [Here](https://docs.btcpayserver.org/Docker/#how-can-i-back-up-my-btcpay-server).
+The original strategy of backups in BTCPay Server still exists and can be found [here](https://docs.btcpayserver.org/Docker/#how-can-i-back-up-my-btcpay-server).
-While we did create a new process, the old scripts still do work and have only slightly been touched. see [Github #641](https://github.com/btcpayserver/btcpayserver-docker/pull/641) for more details.
+While we did create a new process, the old scripts still do work and have only slightly been touched.
+See [pull request #641](https://github.com/btcpayserver/btcpayserver-docker/pull/641) for more details.

 :::tip
 Please be aware of these important issues: